The International Criminal Court (ICC) prosecutor is seeking the green light to investigate the killings in the Philippines | ExBulletin

 The International Criminal Court (ICC) prosecutor is seeking the green light to investigate the killings in the Philippines

-HAGUE (Reuters) – The International Criminal Court (ICC) prosecutor asked her on Monday for authorization to open a full investigation into drug warfare killings in the Philippines, saying crimes against humanity could have been committed.
+The International Criminal Court (ICC) prosecutor asked her on Monday for authorization to open a full investigation into drug war killings in the Philippines, saying crimes against humanity could have been committed.

 According to Philippine government data, since President Rodrigo Duterte took office in 2016 until the end of April this year, security forces have killed 6,117 drug dealers in harsh operations.